santosh199518/TravelBlogger/README.md

-# TravelBlogger:
+# Travel Blogger:
-An Android App for publishing and exploring all the beautiful places by sharing your experience and moments.
+Blogging Android App for publishing your thoughts regarding any places you visited or like to visit and for exploring all the beautiful places with help of others experience and moments.